Our lab is committed to fostering a diverse and positive learning environment. To this end, we aim to:

 PhD candidate in the Translational Biology Medicine and Health program, Virginia Tech

-PhD, Virginia Tech
+Student Researcher, Virginia Tech

 Whitney DeLong

-Director of Human Factors Implementation, Carilion Clinic
+Director of Human Factors, Carilion Clinic

 Yuhao Peng

-Human Factors Specialist, Carilion Clinic
+Senior Human Factors Consultant, Carilion Clinic

 Yuhao received his M.S. in Industrial Engineering, with a specialization in Human Factors and Statistics.
 In his free time, you can find Yuhao either hiking, traveling, or drinking bubble tea.